cechengannur/Compiler-Design-Lab-S7/README.md

 <div align="center">

-This repository contains a collection of programs written as part of KTU CSL332 Networking Lab
+This repository contains a collection of programs written as part of KTU CSL411 Compiler Lab

 </div>